 Breathe in, breathe out….How hard can it be?

-An Anaesthesia Workshop - Understanding the anaesthetic machine and breathing circuits Our next workshop will be held on Thursday, 27th June 2019 from 7.00pm - 9.00pm at our Bentley Campus.
+An Anaesthesia Workshop - Understanding the anaesthetic machine and breathing circuits Our next workshop will be held on Thursday, 11th July 2019 from 7.00pm - 9.00pm (our June Workshop is now fully booked) at our Bentley Campus.

 - How well do you know HOW your breathing circuits work?